Meet our Executive Directors and Trustees

-Meet our Executive Directors and Trustees that help govern Acorns with a diverse range of skills, experience, and knowledge to help Acorns run effectively.
+This special individuals help govern Acorns with a diverse range of skills, experience, and knowledge to help run the charity effectively.

 Trevor was appointed as CEO in March 2023.
 He has been in a variety of leadership roles in the hospice sector for 14 years and is passionate about the difference hospices make, as well as ensuring that Acorns continues to reach more children and families across the West Midlands.